mulesoft-catalyst/reliable-messaging-example-api/README.md

 The following diagram should articulate how this can be implemented:
 ![](./docs/images/Reliable_Message_Processing_Using_RabbitMQ.png)

-This ensure that every application that uses this policy has isolated circuit state values.

 ### Usage
 To test this example, you will require access to RabbitMQ.
 If not you can install it locally: